FAQs on acrylamide in food

 Openness and transparency are key values for EFSA; the Authority has sought to involve Member States, the scientific community, civil society organisations and other stakeholders at various stages throughout the development of its draft opinion on acrylamide in food.

-From 1 July to 15 September 2014, the online public consultation will allow scientists, national authorities, stakeholders and other interested parties to comment on the approach, information used and draft conclusions of EFSA’s draft scientific opinion.
+From 1 July to 15 September 2014, EFSA held an online public consultation on its draft scientific opinion to allow scientists, national authorities, stakeholders and other interested parties to comment on the approach, information used and draft conclusions of EFSA’s draft scientific opinion.
 Before finalising the opinion, EFSA’s scientific experts will discuss this feedback together with the contributors to the online public consultation at a public meeting later in 2014.

 EFSA’s work will also continue to take account of related national and international developments, including work by national authorities in EU Member States and by the United Nations Joint FAO/WHO Expert Committee on Food Additives (JECFA).